Preventive Maintenance Plan for 2026: Free Checklists & Examples

 Prescriptive Maintenance

-Taking it yet another step further than PdM, prescriptive maintenance uses advanced analytics, machine learning and artificial intelligence to generate predictions about maintenance, and to also act on them.
+Taking it yet another step further than PdM, prescriptive maintenance uses advanced predictive analytics, machine learning and artificial intelligence to generate predictions about maintenance, and to also act on them.
 Prescriptive maintenance makes recommendations to improve system operations and also follows up on its own to produce a work order and oversee the entire process.

 Sound advanced?
 That’s because it probably is for most businesses.
 As long as you’re manually checking essential equipment and staying on top of manufacturer recommendations, you’re well on your way to effective preventive maintenance.